 Fixed rate time deposits that are callable at the option of the issuing bank should be reported according to their remaining maturity without regard to their next call date unless the time deposit has actually been called.
 When fixed rate time deposits have been called, they should be reported on the basis of the time remaining until the call date.
-Callable floating rate time deposits should be reported on the basis of their next repricing date, without regard to their next call date unless the time deposit has actually been called should be reported on the basis of their next repricing date.
+Callable floating rate time deposits should be reported on the basis of their next repricing date, without regard to their next call date unless the time deposit has actually been called.
 Floating rate time deposits that have been called should be reported on the basis of their next repricing date or their actual call date, whichever is earlier.

 Fixed rate time deposits that provide depositors with the option to redeem them at one or more specified dates prior to their contractual maturity date without penalty should be reported according to their remaining maturity without regard to "put" dates if the depositor has not exercised the "put."
 If a redemption option has been exercised, however, such deposits should be reported on the basis of the time remaining until the date on which the time deposit will be redeemed.
 Floating rate time deposits that provide depositors with redemption options without penalty should be reported on the basis of their next repricing date without regard to the "put" dates if the depositor has not exercised the "put."
+If a redemption option has been exercised but the time deposit shall be redeemed.
+The deposit has not exercised the "put."
 If a redemption option has been exercised but the time deposit has not yet been redeemed, the deposit should be reported on the basis of its next repricing date or its scheduled redemption date, whichever is earlier.

-- 3.a Time deposits of less than \$100,000 with a remaining maturity or next repricing date of.
+3.a Time deposits of less than \$100,000 with a remaining maturity or next repricing date of.
 Report the dollar amount of the bank's fixed rate time deposits of less than \$100,000 in the appropriate subitems according to the amount of time remaining to their final contractual maturities.
-Report the dollar amount of the bank's floating rate time deposits of less than \$100,000 in the appropriate subitems according to the in ext repricing dates. - 3.a.(1) Three months or less.
+Report the dollar amount of the bank's floating rate time deposits of less than \$100,000 in the appropriate subitems according to their next repricing dates.

+- 3.a.(1) Three months or less.
 Report the dollar amount of: - the bank's fixed rate time deposits of less than \$100,000 with remaining maturities of three months or less, and - the bank's floating rate time deposits of less than \$100,000 with the next repricing date occurring in three months or less.